Chirag-Sharmaaa/BlinkIt-PowerBI-Analysis/Readme.md

 This Power BI project performs a comprehensive sales performance analysis for **Blinkit**, India’s quick commerce platform.
 The dashboard was built as a practice project to showcase business intelligence skills and DAX capabilities using structured sales data.

+---

+## 📌 Note:

+> This is a learning-oriented project inspired by a public YouTube tutorial by *Data Tutorials*.
+While the dataset is synthetic, the dashboard demonstrates real-world reporting use cases.

+---

+## 📷 Preview

+*Add a screenshot of your dashboard here once uploaded*

+---

 ## 📌 Business Objectives

 To identify trends, insights, and opportunities for optimization in: